GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 <kbd>![instructions-to-onboard-device-to-seed](assets/images/seed/onboard-device.png)</kbd>

+> **Notes**:
+>- Refer to [SEED onboarding and related FAQs](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices) for step-by-step instructions to onboard a device to SEED.
-?> Note: Ensure there are no spaces at the beginning and end of the Intune device ID.
+>- Ensure there are no spaces at the beginning and at the end of the Intune device ID.

-After you submit the Intune device ID, a success message is displayed.
+After you submit the Intune device ID, the following success message is displayed.

 <kbd>![onboard-device-success](assets/images/seed/onboard-device-success.png)</kbd>

  It may take up to 30 minutes for Intune to update your device with the required softwares and configurations.
-Until this is completed, the device onboarding status is **Pending**.
-Once the device is updated with all the required softwares and configurations, the SEED onboarding status changes to **Onboarded** and you will receive a successfully onboarded email.
+During this time, the device onboarding status is **Pending**.
+Once the device is updated with all the required softwares and configurations, the device onboarding status changes to **Onboarded** and you will receive a successfully onboarded email.

-Refer to [SEED onboarding and related FAQs](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices) for step-by-step instructions to onboard a device to SEED.